scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 verify = SuzumiyaHaruhi
 ```

-Now go back to the the point we were in the Facebook Developer page and add a new callback url, `Add Callback URL`.
+Now go back to the point we were in the Facebook Developer page and add a new callback url, `Add Callback URL`.
 You will need to fill in two fields, `Callback URL` should be the https address provided by ngrok followed by webhook:
 for instance `https://123f2134t5.ngrok.io/webhook`.
 `Verify Token` should be `SuzumiyaHaruhi`.